Cloud computing, what could it do for you?

 On the other hand, expenditure on data centre hardware and software has stagnated with the advent of more cloud options.
 From 2009 to 2019, the annual expenditure on data centres rose by 4%, while that on cloud services, including IaaS, PaaS and hosted private cloud, rose by 45%.
 In 2019 alone, cloud increased by 40%.
 Currently, some 23% of IT workloads is taking place in public clouds like Combell’s, according to Forbes, and that is expected to increase over the next 3 years to at least 43%.

 Are you thinking that the time is ripe for taking the big step and starting up your business using the cloud?
 Or do you want to migrate your business to the cloud and free up your IT department?
-Take a look at our managed hosting services packages.
+Take a look at our managed services.
 Or contact our experts for specific questions: our IT and cloud consultants will be happy to help you on your way!